Cancel anytime

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, seeking to replicate the performance of the FTSE Mexico RIC Capped Index.
+Strategy: The ETF employs a passive management strategy, attempting to replicate the composition and weighting of the FTSE Mexico RIC Capped Index.

 Market Position

-Market Share: FLMX holds a notable, but not dominant, market share in the Mexico-focused ETF market.
+Market Share: FLMX holds a significant share of the Mexico-focused ETF market.

 Competitors